 Email: AlexandraForsythe@IEEE.org / AlexandraJForsythe@gmail.com

 Electrical and computer engineering student with a 4.0 GPA and 3 years of industry experience in PCB (PWB) layout, CCA design, build, test, and embedded systems.
-Searching for a 2020 summer internship.
+Searching for a 2021 spring or summer internship.

 Verilog, VHDL, ASIC, FPGA, Cadence, Eagle CAD, Altium, DxDesigner, PADS, LT SPICE, Perl, VLSI, CMOS, PLC, ARM, DSP, embedded systems, UART, C, C++, Python, Java, HTML, Linux, Agile, Scrum, MATLAB

 Work with a design team to develop next-generation CPU and SOC designs for the Devices Development Group, including micro-architecture, IP integration, circuit design, and timing convergence.

 Ran Synopsis ICC2 checkers and a proprietary clock simulation tool on physical clock routes on DDR, MEMS, and SOC designs; Fixed any issues that arose by correcting the layout.